animal-tree/Another-Version/2-Opposing-views.md

 ## Suing of Samarkand (*litigating the Republican elephant in the room*, which I don't think is an I Ching hexagram)

 I don't think describing why suing doesn't appeal to me is possible to an American audience.
 Maybe it is.
-As this book shows, there are better uses of my spirit besides teaching what I know to lawyers.
+As this book will show, there are better uses of my spirit besides teaching what I know to lawyers.

 Whether or not I'm ruling it out must, out of narrative necessity, be left a mystery until the ["Faith"](#4-faith) chapter.